Leaflet/Leaflet/SECURITY.md

 ## Reporting a Vulnerability

 Leaflet takes security vulnerabilities very seriously and appreciates your responsible disclosure efforts.
 We will make every effort to acknowledge your contributions and handle them promptly.
 To report a security issue, please send your report to agafonkin@gmail.com.
-We recommend encrypting the email if possible.

 ## Other Communication
 For other inquiries (e.g., developer questions, user questions), try asking on: